-4. Churches Together in England
+4. Other Christian Churches

-See www.churches-together.net for further details on membership.
-If applicants are seeking admission under criteria 5, they must provide a baptismal certificate or a letter confirming their church membership from their minister or faith leader, or suitable equivalent.
+If applicants are seeking admission under criteria 5, they must provide a baptismal certificate or a letter confirming their church membership from their minister or faith leader.
 Lack of such evidence, even after prompting, will result in a re classification of 7.